rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 [Quinn 0.7][quinn_release] introduces support for Tokio 1.0 and many optimizations and bug fixes, and updates to [draft 32][quic_32] of the proposed standard.
-With last call underway in the IETF, we expect to release an implementation of the final standard soon with no major changes.
+With last call underway in the IETF, the devs expect to release an implementation of the final standard soon with no major changes.

 [Quinn]: https://github.com/quinn-rs/quinn